 Solomillo or tenderloin could be either pork or beef.
-If a recipe says solomillo de cerdo, then it’s pork.
-Does it say solomillo de ternera – or buey, then that’s beef.
+If a recipe says solomillo de cerdo, then it is pork.
+Does it say solomillo de ternera – or buey, then that is beef.

 Do you love to prepare a good tenderloin dinner at home?

-Then also take a look at another solomillo recipe of mine: solomillo al Pedro Ximenez vinegar reduction and raisins.
+Then you should also take a look at another solomillo recipe of mine: solomillo al Pedro Ximenez vinegar reduction and raisins.

-A dish that I brought back with me from Madrid!
+A recipe idea that I brought back with me after visiting Madrid!